 - The defendant must respond.
 They usually have 15 to 30 days, depending on the case.

 - Both sides gather and share evidence.
-This is called discovery, and it includes depositions, reports, and records.
+This is called discovery, and it includes written questions, document requests, expert reports, and depositions.

 We DO THE RIGHT THING